 When Heat Therapy is Effective

 Heat therapy can offer benefit in the following scenarios:

 - For pain relief not associated with acute (new) trauma or acute inflammation (swelling)

 - To relieve muscle spasms and muscle tightness

 - To enhance muscular flexibility or range of motion of your joints

-For acute (new) trauma or acute inflammation (swelling) you might be interested in our article Cold Therapy for Arthritis.
+For acute (new) trauma or acute inflammation (swelling) you might be interested in Cold Therapy for Arthritis.

 If you are unsure of whether or not to use heat, ask your doctor or physiotherapist.

 Cold therapy should be used with caution or possibly avoided in the following scenarios: